suhaibasaeed/Juniper/README.md

 # Juniper
-Python scripts for Juniper Devices.
+Python scripts I've created for Juniper Devices.
+Python version: 3.6

 **1.  powerdown.py**

 * This script will power down Juniper devices which are listed by IP address or domain name in a text file called juniperdevices.txt